Professional Trailer PlansTool PlansPractical Insights & Design Guides Pro Trailer PlansTool PlansPractical Insights

 Why Special Order Axles?

 Dimensions of 4x8 TrailerTo us, a 4-ft trailer should accommodate a 4-ft item.
 Same with 5 ft and 6 ft.
 After all, you normally think about what you need to haul (like 4×8 drywall), not what the outside of the trailer is.
-That’s just a little thing, but it seems like common sense to us.
+That is just a little thing, but it seems like common sense to us.

 Build it Better than you can Buy It“.